Voulu-2k6/Indie-Animation-Newsletter/README.md

 # Indie-Animation-Newsletter
-A daily email newsletter using GitHub Actions to run a Python script with NewsAPI and SendGrid.
+A blog that updates daily using GitHub Actions to run a Python script with NewsAPI.
+Site made with React, Tailwind, TypeScript